2025 MIT STAMP Workshop

 Food Options

-The easiest option for the sessions in the Stata Center (Building 32) or Building 34 is the café located in the Stata Center (Building 32) lobby (sandwiches, salads, sushi, a hot entre).
-There are also a few quick restaurants on Main St at Kendall Square—Cosi, Rebecca’s Café, Mariott Food Court, and Au Bon Pain plus some new ones that I don’t know the names of.
+The easiest option close to the workshop is the café in the Stata Center (Building 32) with sandwiches, salads, sushi, a hot entre, etc. There are also a few quick restaurants on Main St at Kendall Square—Cosi, Rebecca’s Café, and Mariott Food Court plus some new ones.
+Clover Food Lab in Kendall Square is a popular one that was started by an MIT student.
 The Stratton Student Center (W-20) food court is slightly farther away, but it has a variety of food court options.
-There are also a bunch of restaurants in Kendall Square.

 A buffet dinner (mediterranean food) is typically provided on one of the workshop days.